TommyJones/DocSummarizer/README.txt

-This project is my first attempt at building a document summarizer.
+Functions for automatic document summarization and keyword extraction

- - 6/23/2014 TWJ
+- 6/25/2014 TWJ